 A number of recent high-profile closures combined with reports that the top 100 restaurant groups made a loss of 82 million last year highlights some of the range of challenges the UK hospitality industry currently faces.
-If you’d like to decrease overheads at your hotel, restaurant, bar or coffee shop and add to your bottom line, fine-tuning your energy spend is a great place to start.
-And along with saving money that might be better spent on staff or marketing, you could find that being more energy-efficient helps you to attract more custom with sustainable tourism and sourcing becoming more important booking factors for consumers.
+If you’d like to decrease overheads at your hotel, restaurant, bar, or coffee shop and add to your bottom line, fine-tuning your energy spend is a great place to start.
+And along with saving money that might be better spent on staff or marketing, you could find that being more energy-efficient helps you to attract more custom.
+With sustainable tourism and sourcing becoming more important booking factors for consumers.

-Today on the blog we’re going to take a look at some simple ways you can reduce energy costs in your hospitality business through education, maintenance, investment and research.
+Today on the blog we’re going to take a look at some simple ways you can reduce energy costs in your hospitality business through education, maintenance, and research.
 Reducing energy use means monitoring and actively controlling where you use energy, is this something you’re doing effectively?

 1) Get a handle on heating